 Serves as Customer Service Manager of AMP.
-Daniel has 16 years of experience in the futures industry and has previously worked as a support manager, at the trade desk, and in operations.
+Daniel has 20 years of experience in the futures industry and has previously worked as a support manager, at the trade desk, and in operations.
+Mr. Martin's duties include managing and supervising the help desk personnel.